Hinze Dam: Construction

 The Southport Town Council planned the dam in 1947.
 It was completed in 1976 and expanded in 1989 and 2011.

 Stage One was completed in 1976, and provided 42400 ML of potable water storage and supply.

-Stage Two was completed in 1989, when storage of potable water was increased to 161070 ML.
-This stage was completed at a cost of A$42 million and involved raising the main embankment, spillway and intake towers by approximately 18 metres to create a surface area of 9.72 km2.
+Stage Two was completed in 1989, when storage of potable water was increased to 161070 ML, at a cost of $42 million.
+The works involved raising the main embankment, spillway and intake towers by approximately 18 metres to create a surface area of 9.72 km2.

-In 2004 the Gold Coast City Council resolved to construct Stage 3 of the dam.
-When the dam reached full capacity, on 7 January 2008 work began on Stage 3 and was completed on 19 December 2011.
-After nearly four years of construction the construction cost was A$395 million.
-The Stage 3 works increased the height of the dam wall from 93.5 m to 108 m, and increased the reservoir capacity from 161070 ML to 310730 ML, with the added purpose of flood mitigation, beyond water supply.
+In 2004 the Gold Coast City Council resolved to construct Stage 3 of the dam and it commenced on 7 January 2008, when the dam reached full capacity and was completed on 19 December 2011 at a cost of $395 million.
+The Stage 3 works increased the height of the dam wall from 93.5 m to 108 m, and increased the reservoir capacity from 161070 ML to 310730 ML, with the added purpose of flood mitigation.
 Stage 3 construction was completed by the Hinze Dam Alliance, a joint venture between Seqwater, with private sector partners URS Corporation, Sinclair Knight Merz and Thiess.
-The additional works with a higher dam wall provided homes below the dam wall with flood protection from a 1974 Brisbanestyle flood event.
+The additional works with a higher dam wall provided homes below the dam wall with flood protection from a 1974 Brisbane style flood event.

+Recreation

 The eastern boat ramp is located in Mudgeeraba and features a craft and paddle launching platform as well as toilets and bin facilities.
 The western boat ramp, located in Springbrook, contains the same amenities with a smaller car park.
 In 2012 a body was discovered by fishermen.

-Recreation

-Advancetown Lake is a popular recreational facility for Gold Coast residents.
+The Advancetown Lake is a popular recreational facility for Gold Coast residents.
 Since the Stage 3 upgrade, recreational activities allowed include walking, electric or manual-powered boating, fishing, biking and horse riding.
 The facilities are open from 6 am to 6 pm daily.
 No camping is permitted around the lake.
 Dogs are also not permitted, while swimming has been strongly discouraged.
 An interpretive centre was opened on 19 December 2011, along with new parking, walking trails, toilet facilities and barbecue areas.